gfx-rs/rspirv/CONTRIBUTING.md

 * Commit messages should have detailed explanation of the changes following the oneliner and an empty line.
 (So that by reading just the commit message we know what's changed without going to the code.)
+* The detailed explanation should break into lines properly.
+(So that when using CLI to read the history, we won't see a very long sentence that got truncated, esp. inside a terminal multiplexer where screen real estate is limited.)

 The above conventions helps us to have a clean and healthy Git history.

 ## Code change

+* Code adding new functionalities should have tests.
-* Code adding new functionalities should have tests and documentation for public APIs.
+* Code adding new functionalities should have documentation for public APIs.